carlosedp/riscv-bringup/Readme.md

 ### OpenFaaS

-OpenFaaS is still not upstreamed but the images have been built for Risc-V. Here are the instructions on [deploying it](https://github.com/carlosedp/riscv-bringup/blob/master/OpenFaaS/Readme.md) in your Risc-V host or VM.
+OpenFaaS is already upstreamed but still does not build images for Risc-V so I've built them and pushed to [my DockerHub](https://cloud.docker.com/u/carlosedp) as links below.
+Here are the instructions to [deploy OpenFaaS](https://github.com/carlosedp/riscv-bringup/blob/master/OpenFaaS/Readme.md) on your Risc-V host or VM.

-The PRs do not add functionality to cross-build the images for Risc-V since the base images still don't support the architecture.
+The PRs do not add functionality to cross-build the images for Risc-V yet since the base images still don't support the architecture.
 Check the [`build_images.sh`](OpenFaaS/build_images.sh) script to build the images manually.

 **Images:**